jatinchowdhury18/AnalogTapeModel/README.md

 ## Description
 ![Pic](https://www.hifiengine.com/images/model/sony_tc-260.jpg)

-CHOW Tape is an analog tape machine physical model, based on the Sony TC-260.
-Useful for that vintage, top-of-the-line 1967 consumer audio sound.
+CHOW Tape is an analog tape machine physical model, originally based on the Sony TC-260.
+The current version can be used to emulate a wide variety of reel-to-reel tape machines.
 Feel free to build and use for your own enjoyment.

 CHOW Tape is currently available in the following formats:
   - VST